SteelCompendium/data-gen/Draw Steel Rules.md

 #### HIDING

 When you wish to hide from a creature, you must have cover or concealment (see Combat) from your foe, and that foe can’t observe you attempting to hide.
 If you duck behind a barrel to hide from a foe, your attempt to hide has a chance of succeeding only if your foe doesn’t notice you doing so.

-- If you are being chased by a hungry dragon, you can hide only if you first move into a place where the dragon can’t observe you, such as turning a sharp corner into a tunnel full of giant stalagmites before the dragon does.
+If you are being chased by a hungry dragon, you can hide only if you first move into a place where the dragon can’t observe you, such as turning a sharp corner into a tunnel full of giant stalagmites before the dragon does.
 You then make your hide attempt.

 Most often, you use the Hide maneuver to hide during combat (see Maneuvers).
 If you do so while you have cover or concealment from a creature who isn’t observing you, you are automatically hidden from them unless the Director deems otherwise.
 If you hide outside of combat, the Director might ask you to make a test using the Hide skill.

 If you are hidden from another creature, you gain an edge on attacks made against them, and the creature can’t target you with attacks.
 You are no longer hidden from a creature if you don’t have cover or concealment from them.
-If you use an ability, interact with an enemy creature, move without sneaking, or otherwise make noise or reveal yourself while hidden, you are no longer hidden once the action resolves.

-For example, if you are hidden and then make an attack, you resolve the attack first, then you are no longer hidden.
+If you use an ability, interact with an enemy creature, move without sneaking, or otherwise make noise or reveal yourself while hidden, you are no longer hidden once the thing you’re doing resolves.
+For instance, if you are hidden and then make an attack, you resolve the attack first, then are no longer hidden.

 #### SEARCHING FOR HIDDEN CREATURES